puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 the namevar specifies a unique aspect of the system that the resource will manage.

-So how do you guarantee that that these resources are unique?
+So how do you guarantee that these resources are unique?
 Within the block of code that defines your defined resource, you get a "free" `$title`.
 This `$title` variable is set to the title of your defined resource instance when you declare it.
 By incorporating this `$title` variable into the titles of each